gabuz0me/Demo_AoC_5/script/article_en.md

         return value + self.delta
 ```

-The object is constructed and used in the same way as before, but what happens inside is different.
+`2.1.2.2.1-4` The object is constructed and used in the same way as before, but what happens inside is different.
 What is stored does not correspond exactly to what's been given during the construction of the object, and if its methods do the same things as before, they do it a tiny bit better.
+Now, internally, the objects store the input range start, called here `in_min`, the input range end, or more exactly one more than the input range end, as we've seen before, called here `in_max`, and `delta`, the amount of the shift.
 It's not a big deal to have an extra operation, as modern computers can perform tons of computation per seconds, but here it makes the code more readable and we can begin to see what *optimization* could mean.

 ###### 2.1.2.2.2 - Intermediate Function

-Let's come back to our `IntermediateFunction` objects.
-As we said, they will have one important method, which will be about computing $f_i(n)$.
-We will also call this method `apply`, allowing us to write code like:
+`2.1.2.2.2-1` Let's now come back to our `IntermediateFunction` objects.
+They will have one important method, which will be about computing $f_i(n)$.
+We will also call this method `apply`, allowing us to write code like that:

 ```python
 f_1 = IntermediateFunction(...)